 - Choose a type of VPN for tunneling.

-- I usually prefer WireGuard and OpenVPN, but others such as GRE/IPSec, GRE/Plain and ZeroTier will also work.
+- I usually prefer WireGuard and OpenVPN, but others such as GRE/Plain and

-- WARN: I DO NOT peer with servers in mainland China, to avoid possible legal issues.
+- WARN: I DO NOT peer with servers in mainland China to avoid possible legal issues.

 - I'm also willing to try new types of VPNs - just ask!

 - Configure BGP daemon and VPN software on your side.
-You may assume I will use the following configuration:
+You may assume I will use

 - My General Information: